ksqlDB Quick Start

 |

-The join to the users
+The join to the users table is on the userid column, which was identified as

-an alias for the table's primary key, ROWKEY
+an alias for the table's primary key, ROWKEY, in the CREATE TABLE statement.

-can be used interchangeably as the join criteria for
+userId and ROWKEY can be used interchangeably as the join criteria for

 the table.
-However, the data in userid
+However, the data in userid on the stream side does not match

 the stream's key.
 Hence, ksqlDB internally repartitions the stream

-column before performing the join.
+by the userId column before performing the join.

 2. Create a persistent query

-Create a persistent query by using the CREATE STREAM
+Create a persistent query by using the CREATE STREAM keywords to

-statement and removing the LIMIT
+precede the SELECT statement and removing the LIMIT clause.

-The results from this query are written to the PAGEVIEWS_ENRICHED
+The results from this query are written to the PAGEVIEWS_ENRICHED Kafka topic.

-| CREATE STREAM pageviews_enriched AS
+| | CREATE STREAM pageviews_enriched AS

 SELECT users_original.userid AS userid, pageid, regionid, gender